 Kansas City real estate photographer:

-Samantha Ward is a Kansas City real estate photographer based in Lee’s Summit, Missouri, on the southeast side of Kansas City.
+Samantha Ward is a Kansas City real estate photographer based in Blue Springs, Missouri, on the southeast side of Kansas City.
 She works with real estate agents, designers and builders throughout the Greater Kansas City metropolitan area.

 Samantha knows the benefits of working as a team, which is why she strives to build quality relationships with her clients through trust, reliability and professionalism.
 She understands the demands of the market and works to make clients’ brands stand out.